austral/austral.github.io/_spec/statements.md

 end case;
 ```

 is a `case` statement with renaming.
-None, some, or all of the union case slots
+None, some, or all of the bindings may be
-may be renamed.
+renamed.

-An example of a case statement with renaming:
+An example of a case statement with a renamed binding:

 ```austral
 case response of